-- A24.
-However, users of the financial statements have highlighted their interest in accounting estimates that have been identified as having high estimation uncertainty in accordance with ISA (Ireland) 540 that may have not been determined to be significant risks.
+A24.
+However, users of the financial statements have highlighted their interest in accounting estimates that are subject to a high degree of estimation uncertainty (see ISA (Ireland) 540 (Revised December 2018)28) that may have not been determined to be significant risks.
 Among other things, such estimates are highly dependent on management judgment and are often the most complex areas of the financial statements, and may require the involvement of both a management's expert and an auditor's expert.
 Users have also highlighted that accounting policies that have a significant effect on the financial statements (and significant changes to those policies) are relevant to their understanding of the financial statements, especially in circumstances where an entity's practices are not consistent with others in its industry.